-We define a BVAR specification that we take as a benchmark and which includes variables in the following order (from the most exogenous to the most endogenous): (1) GSG flows, (2) GBG flows, (3) banking leverage, (4) the GZ excess bond premium, (5) the VIX index, (6) the US dollar real effective exchange rate, and (7) the real Federal Funds target rate.
+We define a BVAR specification that we take as a benchmark and which includes variables in the following order (from the most exogenous to the most endogenous): (1) GSG flows, (2) GBG flows, (3) US bank leverage, (4) the GZ excess bond premium, (5) the VIX index, (6) the US dollar real effective exchange rate, and (7) the 10-year Treasury yield.
 We then augment this benchmark specification by adding, alternatively, a measure of household debt and house prices (BVAR #2 and #3 respectively).